SkunkLock Carbon Review: A bargain or a liability?

 The body is also full of silicon carbide and difficult to cut

 I also tested the SkunkLock Carbon against a diamond disc.
-And It didn’t do so well here.
-It took 45 seconds to cut through one side, which is the quickest time of all the angle grinder resistant locks I have tested so far.
+And it didn’t do so well here.
+It took 45 seconds to cut through one side, which is the quickest time of all the angle grinder-resistant locks I have tested so far.

 This is probably because, compared to the other locks, there is less metal (which slows a diamond disc down) and more carbon (which is what a diamond disc is designed to cut) in the SkunkLock Carbon.